Surrogate Model-Based Explainability Methods for Point Cloud NNs: Abstract

 \section{Abstract}

 In the field of autonomous driving and robotics, point clouds are showing their excellent real-time performance as raw data from most of the mainstream 3D sensors.
 Therefore, point cloud neural networks have become a popular research direction in recent years.
 So far, however, there has been little discussion about the explainability of deep neural networks for point clouds.
-In this paper, we propose new explainability approaches for point cloud deep neural networks based on local surrogate model-based methods to show which components make the main contribution to the classification.
-Moreover, we propose a quantitative validation method for explainability methods of point clouds which enhances the persuasive power of explainability by dropping the most positive or negative contributing features and monitoring how the classification scores of specific categories change.
-To enable an intuitive explanation of misclassified instances, we display features with confounding contributions.
-Our new explainability approach provides a fairly accurate, more intuitive and widely applicable explanation for point cloud classification tasks.
-Our code is available at \url{https://github.com/Explain3D/Explainable3D}
+In this paper, we propose a point cloud-applicable explainability approach based on local surrogate model-based method to show which components contribute to the classification.
+Moreover, we propose quantitative fidelity validations for generated explanations that enhance the persuasive power of explainability and compare the plausibility of different existing point cloud-applicable explainability methods.
+Our new explainability approach provides a fairly accurate, more semantically coherent and widely applicable explanation for point cloud classification tasks.
+Our code is available at \url{https://github.com/Explain3D/LIME-3D}